OLIPLICHE/HTML-CSS-JavaScript-capstone-project-/README.md

 # HTML-CSS-JavaScript-capstone-project

 >This Project is called Capstone which simply means Final Project in which I summarize my knowledge in HTML, CSS and a little bit of javaScript.

 ## Project Name
 ## International Festival Theatre in Kumasi GHANA
- Kumasi is the second capital in Ghana country.
-Festivals theatre have been going on un kumasi for years now.
-This Project which will come off in December will be held at Kwame Nkrumah University of Science and technology.
-In this Project, I announce or broadcast the festival with details.
-The home page tells us about the venue, date and time of the event. also, this page includes names of Speakers we expect during the festival. the second page which I named "About Page" gives details of the program and testimonies.
+This project was our capstone project for module 1-HTML/CSS.
+The project was to build about any conference/summit.
+I created a Software Development Conference website for people who want to know more about a festival in Kumasi.

 ![Desktop-Images](./images/pageFestival.png)
 ![Desktop Phone size image](./images/CapstoneProject1.png)